1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 I set up a second crafts work table across the room from my first work table.
 I want to set up a lighting track bar with specialty lamps for illuminating the large train layout surfaces and a backdrop landscape wall mural in the hobby room (made by "stitching" actual photos of the Oregon hills and shore side of the Columbia River at Kalama together.)
 The large layout backdrop wall was not textured in order to smoothly glue the custom-made, scaled photgraphy mural on the wall's surface.
 I found a vendor at the 2015 Portland NMRA National Model Train Show that will make my mural backdrop for the Kalama layout room.

-The locomotives and rolling stock inventory has grown over the last three years and all of the HO scale units are now sorted in clear tote boxes by railroad/type of locomotive, freight car, passenger train unit, scenery item, or HO scale vehicle.
+The locomotives and rolling stock inventory has grown significantly over the last four years.
+All of the HO scale locomotives and rolling stock are now sorted in clear tote boxes by railroad/type of locomotive, freight car, passenger train unit, Maintenance of Way (MoW) equipment/cars, scenery item, or HO scale vehicle.
 The components of the Harvest States/Temco grain terminal facility are all cut out (including doors & windows) and need to be painted before final assembly.
 I decided to scratch build the entire terminal instead of kit-bashing a Walthers Cornerstone grain elevator kit.
-I found a panel of green textured plastic door side window material in Tigard for the river surface.
+I found a panel of green textured plastic door side window material at a plastics materials sales company in Tigard for the river surface.
+Mr. Plywood in Portland sold us the table top materials.
+The module end and side frame pieces are clear white pine with a tight grain to reduce warpage in a basement environment.
+Two dehumidfiers keep the humidity down in the basement.

-I have the module frame pieces cut out and the train layout plywood tops cut to size for the four modules.
-The frame pieces still need a light brown stain and sealing (the clear wood is too beautiful to paint).
-Cabinet screws will be used to assemble the wood frames.
-We bought an awesome Rockler corner clamp and form frame system for assembly of the module frames.
+I have the module frame pieces cut out and the train layout plywood tops cut to size for the remaining two Hobby Room modules.
+The front end and exposed side frame pieces still need a light brown stain and sealing coat (the clear wood is too beautiful to paint).
+Module #1 is now completed and I'm working on module #2.
+Quality cabinet screws are used to assemble the wood frames.
+We bought a better Bora 551025 corner clamping tool from Woodcrafter for the #2 frame than the Rockler corner tools system we used for assembly of the #1 module frames.
 I bought pressed sound board to cover the layout top instead of Homesote (it has a more even top surface, and it does not draw moisture or warp if attached properly to the plywood panels.)
+I am still working on the grain terminal and the Freighter ship.
+Here is a photo of the two modules as of late March, 2018:

-I had a serious health problem in September, 2015, so I am still trying to play "catch-up" on the layout construction.
-The track planning has been a bit more complicated than I had anticipated.
-I have converted about three dozen cars and cabooses with Kadee couplers, proper weighting, road number changes, wheels and trucks, and some paint modifications while I was restricted to light lifting and activities since the cardiac event occurred.
-Boat racing is done so I can focus on the layout (and left-over house remodel and unscheduled maintenance tasks -- seems like everything is breaking or malfunctioning at once!)
-I found a wooden caboose car it I am building; the 1958 model kit is very challenging to build.
+I have converted about eight dozen cars and cabooses with Kadee couplers, proper weighting, road number changes, wheels and trucks, and some paint modifications in the last two years.
+Boat racing is done, so I can focus on the layout (and left-over house remodel and unscheduled maintenance tasks -- seems like everything is breaking or malfunctioning at once in the last six months!)
+The 1958 wooden caboose car kit project is almost finished.
+I bought a conductor figure to ride in the cupola.
 I will post a photo of it here when I complete it.
-The Gallery House located above the cement silo columns is partially assembled.
+The Gallery House located above the cement silo columns still needs the roof and LED lighting I bought last fall installed.
 I bought LED lighting on eBay for the Gallery's interior and accessory parts for the handrails and Elevator Building machinery, windows, and venting.
-I have not cut out the windows in the Elevator building yet (need to buy a miniature jig saw.)
+I still have not cut out the windows in the Elevator building yet (need to buy a miniature jig saw or just bite the bullet and use the scroll saw technique.)

-I hand drew a HO scale loft drawing of a Herzog Multi-Purpose Machine locomotive unit (HZGX 201) and am purchasing a HO scale Thrall articulated well cars set to simulate the Herzog work train well cars.
+I hand drew a HO scale loft drawing of a Herzog Multi-Purpose Machine locomotive unit (HZGX 201) and have purchased a HO scale Thrall articulated well cars set to simulate the Herzog work train well cars.
 I found and purchased a Japanese Komatsu excavator machine model (1:87 scale) on a Japanese eBay website that matches the one on the Herzog MPM's (thank you Mr. Yonemoto).
-I am trying to negotiate with an N scale 3-D producer on Shapeways for a copy of his N-scale CAD files to produce resin plastic MPM locomotive & end cab car shells in HO scale.
+I am trying to negotiate with a local 3-D shell producer for resin plastic MPM locomotive & end cab car shells in HO scale.
 I have the Proto 2000 GP9 frame for the locomotive end (the real Herzog MPM 201 employed a GP9 frame and updated prime mover powerplant.)
-I have a growing collection of Herzog MPM's that I have taken in Cowlitz and Pierce counties as well as extensive research information on Herzog systems and the Relam modification projects in Iowa where MPM 201 was custom-built to Herzog specifications.
-Herzog was not willing to share their MPM blueprints with me, so I have to develop my own drawings from numerous photographs.
+I have a growing collection of Herzog MPM photos that I have taken in Cowlitz and Pierce counties, as well as extensive research information on Herzog systems.
+The Relam/Herzog modification projects in Iowa was where MPM 201 was custom-built to Herzog specifications.
+Herzog is not willing to share their MPM blueprints with me, so I had to develop my own HO scale lofted drawings from numerous photographs.
+All it takes is a little more time and some serious money -- other things like the layout modules have a higher priority right now.

-Layout Construction - My goal now is to start assembling the large layout table modules in the next four weeks.
-I still need to build the final leg configuration and to design the control console cart.
-The large layout table top will be 42 inches off of the floor level.
-The module legs will have leveler pads to adjust for inconsistencies on the carpeted floor surface.
+Layout Construction - My goal now is to start assembling the other two large layout table modules in the next two months.
+I still need to lay out templates for the track and to design the roll-away control console cart.
+The large layout table top is 42 inches off of the floor level.
+The module legs have leveler pads I purchased on eBay in 2017 to adjust for inconsistencies on the carpeted floor surface.
+They work great and the Free-mo (Google freemo.org) guys and gals use the same legs on their standardized free form modules they assemble at train shows.

-I still need to purchase a high-end, Digitrax power supply unit with a controllable output and accurate meter to provide protected and consistent power to the Super Chief DCC Controller and zone components.
-I went to several Mount Hood Model Engineers club meetings in 2015 and discovered some great ideas for modeling the Columbia River waterway at Kalama along with tips on airbrush painting and track laying.
-Like the details of completing the inside of a new home, the new layouts' landscape and scenery accessories are quite expensve and time consuming to find on the Internet and [survivng] model train stores.
+I bought in 2017 a high-end, Digitrax power supply unit with a controllable output and accurate meter to provide protected and consistent power to the Super Chief DCC Controller and zone components.
+I went to several Mount Hood Model Engineers club meetings in 2015 and discovered some great ideas for modeling the Columbia River waterway at Kalama usng green plastic door side window panel from the 1970's.
+I also received tips on airbrush painting and track laying from the club.
+I purchsed a Paashe compressor and double action airbrush set in 2017.
+Like the details of completing the inside of a new home, the new layouts' landscape and scenery accessories are quite expensve and time consuming to find on the Internet and in [survivng] model train stores.
 Mike at Mainline Trains closed his Forest Grove retail store in 2014.
 However, Mike still sells some rolling stock, locomotives, track, accesories, and DCC equipment on the Internet.
-I really miss his Forest Grove store but understand the problems with the sinking economy and price-cutting Internet sales competitors with lower overhead and operating costs.
+I really miss his Forest Grove store, but I also understand the problems with the sinking economy and price-cutting Internet sales by competitors with lower overhead and operating costs.
 I do a lot of business now with Whistle Stop Trains and The Hobby Smith in Portland, as well as many sellers on eBay.

 My favorite locations for taking color photography still pictures of trains and locomotives are Kalama mainlines and sidings (including the grain terminals' sidings), Longview Yard, Kelso mainlines & siidings, Vancouver BNSF Yard, Centralia PSAP siding next to I-5, Portland BNSF Lake Yard, Albany P&W Yard, St. Helens P&W mainline and sidings, Deer Island & Rainier Yard P&W rails, Elgin Terminal & mill mainline (Idaho & Northern Pacific), La Grande Yard (UP), I&NP Island City Yard, and anywhere the Portland & Western or BNSF operates.
 I will post a couple of my favorite BNSF and P&W photos here the next time I update this page.